Industry News

 Go digital

 In other words, what you need is digitization.
-Using digital systems to schedule your projects, people, equipment, and payables and receivables facilitates tracking everything you do, giving you the knowledge you need to work smarter instead of harder.
+Using digital systems to schedule your construction projects, people, equipment, and payables and receivables facilitates tracking everything you do, giving you the knowledge you need to work smarter instead of harder.

 Control your cash

-Now that you've prepared your business to be a lean, mean building machine, you need to get extra smart about where your cash is and where it's going.
+Now that you've prepared your construction business to be a lean, mean building machine, you need to get extra smart about where your cash is and where it's going.
 Many construction businesses fail because they lack the cash flow to continue their projects, so a bit of savings on hand could be the saving grace for your business.
 However, there's a balance to strike between saving for a rainy day and hoarding to the point of preventing growth.

 Prepare for a recession by better managing your cash flow, by